-(3) A physician, physician assistant, nurse practitioner or a registered nurse, who is specifically trained in recognizing and addressing reactions that may occur in association with the procedures being performed, shall be immediately available on the premises during an apheresis procedure in order to supervise the care of donors.
+(3) A responsible physician, physician substitute, or other person who is specifically trained in recognizing and addressing reactions that may occur in association with the procedures being performed, shall be immediately available on the premises at all times during an apheresis procedure.

-(4) The blood bank shall establish, maintain and follow standard operating procedures policies and procedures for management of donor adverse reactions, including obtaining rapid emergency medical services, that include using 911, for donors when medically necessary.
+(4) The blood bank shall establish, maintain and follow standard operating policies and procedures for management of donor adverse reactions that include using 9-1-1 or obtaining other rapid emergency medical services for donors when medically necessary.

 (e) Volume and frequency of apheresis.
 All collections shall follow criteria for the F.D.A. approved or cleared apheresis device used.
 In addition, the following requirements shall apply to:

 (i) donors shall donate plasma no more frequently than twice in seven days, with at least two days between donations; and